itsmusa/itsmusa/README.md

 - 👋 Hi, I’m @itsmusa
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in a lot of things
-- 🌱 I’m currently learning Django Web framework
+- 🌱 I’m currently learning something
-- 📫 How to reach me Instagram: @majorbugs
+- 📫 How to reach me Instagram: <a href="www.instagram.com/majorbugs">@majorbugs</a>